 The value of fullNameAndID is a concatenation of, and hence dependent on, the values of lastName, firstName, and employeeID.
-To ensure that the derived value is updated whenever any of its components changes, you must implement a key-value observing method that specifies that a key is dependent on others:
+To ensure that the derived value is updated whenever any of its components changes, you must invoke the key-value observing method that specifies that a key is dependent on others-setKeys:triggerChangeNotificationsForDependentKey:.This method is typically invoked in a class's initialize method.

-you can override keyPathsForValuesAffectingValueForKey:, or more simply (given that in this case there is only a single property that is dependent on other properties) implement keyPathsForValuesAffecting<Key> (see the documentation for keyPathsForValuesAffectingValueForKey: for details).

-1. In the Employee class's header file, add a declaration for property:

-'''

-@property (nonatomic, readonly) NSString fullNameAndID;

-'''

-Note that this is the only modification that you need to make to the header file.
-In particular, there is no need to add any instance variables.

-2. In the implementation file, implement the fullNameAndID method.
+- 1. In the Employee class's header file, add a declaration for an instance method, (NSString )fullNameAndID.
+(Note that this is the only modification-other than the change to the superclass made in the first step-that you need to make to the header file.
+In particular, there is no need to add any instance variables.) - 2.
+In the implementation file, implement the fullNameAndID method.
 It concatenates the first and last names and the employee ID, as illustrated in the example below.

-Notice how you can invoke the custom accessors directly (here using the dot syntax) even though you haven't provided an implementation.

-3. In the Employee class, implement keyPathsForValuesAffectingFullNameAndID as follows:
+3. In the Employee class, implement initialize as follows: